/ EN

 Karamon

-There is also a theory that it was relocated from Enryū-ji Temple in Nishiomachi, though this remains uncertain.
+There is also a theory that it was relocated from the former Enryu-ji Temple (Nishio-cho, Matsue City), but the details are uncertain.

 Shōrō (Bell Tower)

-It is believed to have been constructed by the official craftsmen of the Matsue Domain.
+It features elephant trunk-shaped decorations and is thought to have been constructed by the Matsue Domain's construction office.

 Shimane Prefecture Designated Cultural Property